Auctioneers' Notes -

 “Wheels and Tyres” – We will accept these only into the dedicated section of the Sundries.
 No Car or Light Commercial tyres – The Auctioneers have full discretion over the entries to be taken and may require a deposit before entry is allowed.

 - Registration: All Purchasers not holding a Permanent Buyer's Number must register before bidding.
 All Non-Security Card holders are requested to bring identification.
 Non-registered purchasers will not have bids accepted.
 Identification must be by Drivers Licence, Passport etc., plus a Utility Bill or Address Document.
-We have full credit/debit card facilities on site for non account holders to pay, there is a 3% charge on credit cards.
+We have debit card facilities on site for non account holders to pay.

 - Security: The responsibility of all Lots remains with the Vendor until the fall of the hammer and the Purchaser thereafter.
 No Lots may be collected until a pass has been obtained from the Auctioneers Office.
 All lots are the purchaser's responsibility at the fall of the hammer.